e-kolpakov/e-kolpakov.github.io/processes/_posts/2023-03-11-highlight-the-best.md

 Keeping it to yourself is also a valid strategy, if you'd want it to be a "private place" and not having to worry about "external expectations".

+[diff-reviews]: /processes/2020-05-07-optimizing-code-reviews/
-[^1]: and actually a few more that I'll reveal in the future posts - mentioning them by name won't help, as they are not as self-explanatory as these.
+[^1]: and actually a few more that I'll reveal in the future posts - mentioning them by name won't help, as they are
+    not as self-explanatory as these.

+[previous]: {{prev_post}}